RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Method

 \section{Method}

 The framework of our proposed robotDiffuse is shown in \fullref{Fig.}{framework}.
-For the task of robot motion generation, the dataset comprises pairs of $(X, C)$, where $C$ is the description of the motion sequence $X$, including obstacle information and the robot's initial and final pose.
-Obstacle point cloud environment $I\in {WS}_{obs}$.
-The insight lies in generating high-quality and diverse robot motion sequences with a desired conditional input $C$, which contains three steps: embedding, training, and sampling.
-First, the task conditions are embedded in the latent space based on the pre-trained point cloud encoder PointEnet, allowing the model to understand the environmental and task characteristics.
-Then, Gaussian noises are added to the latent representation, and the process of denoising is performed with a transformer network.
+For the task of robot motion generation, the dataset comprises pairs of $(X, C)$, where $C$ is the description of the motion sequence $X$, including obstacle point cloud environment $I\in {WS}_{obs}$ and the robot's initial and final pose.
+The insight lies in the generation of high-quality and diverse robot motion sequences with a desired conditional input $C$, which contains three steps: embedding, training, and sampling.
+First, the task conditions are embedded in the latent space based on the pre-trained point-cloud encoder PointEnet, allowing the model to understand the environmental and task characteristics.
+Then, Gaussian noises are added to the latent representation, and the denoising process is performed with a transformer network.
 The transformer encodes the environment embedding $Z$, initial pose $CS_{init}$, and target pose $CS_{goal}$ with the parameter $\theta ^p$ to generate a motion trajectory $X$.
 Finally, the reconstructed latent representations are restored to trajectories and are optimized with our guidance-based approach.